ROSI Academic Activity (Course) Tables

 From: Enterprise Applications & Solutions Integration

-Re: Retirement of “Present Live” in PowerPoint for the Web – Effective May 30, 2025
+Re: Retirement of Organization Data Types in Excel – Effective July 31, 2025

 Dear colleagues,